cisca2elle/alx-system_engineering-devops/0x00-shell_basics/README.md

-change working directory to previous one list all files in parent and current working directory in long format Print the file iamafile
+change working directory to previous one list all files in parent and current working directory in long format Print the file iamafile symbolic link should be created in the current working directory